-- All drivers must have their driving licence checked annually - If a driver is over the age of 45, a medical report must be carried out annually - Weekly checks of the school car by a competent person - 10 weekly checks by a competent person - Annual service & MOT of each car by a garage - Each journey, a visual check should be completed by the driver and recorded.
+- All drivers must have their driving licence checked annually - If a driver is over the age of 45, a medical report must be carried out annually - Weekly checks of the school bus by a competent person - 10 weekly checks by a competent person/garage - Annual service & MOT of each bus by a garage - Each journey, a visual check should be completed by the driver and recorded.
 Mileage must also be recorded.
-The driver's responsibility to ensure a first aid kit is collected or present for each journey. - A fire extinguisher must be on the school car - A risk assessment is in place for the use of the school car - All trips must be recorded on Evolve.
+The driver's responsibility to ensure a first aid kit is collected or present for each journey. - A fire extinguisher must be on the bus. - A risk assessment is in place for the use of the minibus - All trips must be recorded on Evolve.